alexandroid000/bounce/README.md

 -   choose maps, angle type on command line
 -   animated output
--   simulate a system where the state is only the set of edges the robot could be on
+-   add the ability to only keep track of the set of edges the robot could be on (edge to edge "visibility" graph)
--   Implementing [this paper's algorithm](http://msl.cs.uiuc.edu/~lericks4/papers/icra13bounce.pdf) and finding critical angles as discussed in the conclusion
+-   Implementing a functional version of [this paper's algorithm](http://msl.cs.uiuc.edu/~lericks4/papers/icra13bounce.pdf) and finding critical angles as discussed in the conclusion

 Suggestions welcome!